 Upon admission, all patients are subject to a 4-day phone black-out.
 This simply means that within the first four (4) days of treatment, they will not be allowed to make phone calls unless it is approved by and with their assigned counselor.
 After the initial 4-day black-out, the patient will be allowed one 10 minute phone call per weekday and two 10 minute phone calls a day on the weekends.
-If there is an emergency and if you are listed as a contact on the patient's release form, you may call (410) 923-6700 and our staff will assist you.
-Patients may not have personal cell phones, PDAs or other messaging devices while in treatment.
+If there is an emergency, and if you are listed as a contact on the patient's release form, you may call (410) 923-6700 and our staff will assist you.
+Patients may not have personal cell phones or other electronic/messaging devices while in treatment.

 E-MAIL AND INTERNET ACCESS